HosseinTahami/Learning/Learning_RabbitMQ/RabbitMQ.md

 3. **Topic Exchange**: Messages are routed to queues based on matching patterns between the routing key specified by the publisher and the queue names.
 Both the routing key and queue names can contain wildcards, allowing for flexible message routing.
 4. **Header Exchange**: Messages are routed to queues based on matching header values.
 The publisher includes headers with the message, and the queues have header definitions specifying which headers and values they are interested in.
 The `x-match` key in the queue's header configuration determines how many headers need to match for a message to be routed to the queue.

-## Plugins
+## 🧩 Plugins

 Plugins in RabbitMQ provide additional functionality and features.
-Some useful commands related to plugins are:
+Here are some useful commands related to plugins:

 - `rabbitmq-plugins --help`: Displays help information for the plugin-related commands.
 - `rabbitmq-plugins list`: Lists all available plugins.